Karen Tate

 Many of us may be enduring some kind of pervasive abuse or are witness to it and may not even be aware of it.
 We're being bombarded from so many directions that we may have become blind to it.
 The abuse almost feels normal.
 We might sense something's not right, yet the problem is not apparent.
 That could be because abuse and resulting trauma is not always blatant or obvious.
 It can be collective, insidious and pervasive.
 We may also be conditioned to it so deeply that it is no longer recognized as abuse by the victims, perpetrators and greater society.

-By Karen Tate, an abuse survivor herself examines some of the countless ways blatant and pervasive abuse is being acculturated and present in so many aspects of our lives today.
+This groundbreaking book examines some of the countless ways blatant and pervasive abuse is being acculturated, endured, and immensely impacting our lives - and the lives of all with whom we interact today.

 Reviews by Leaders in the Community